 Everything is so well conceived and artistically done!

 Once you enter you will find the greatest collection of Dali’s masterwork.
 Here is where the Lincoln portrait is.
-I called it Illusion and Genius by Salvador Dali and you can see it in my GiftSmart.com website.
-The picture is also available in my Fine Art America gallery:
+You can read more about this unique piece of art it in my GiftSmart.com website, where I calle it Illusion and Genius by Salvador Dali.

 * This was in fact the house of Dali and his wife Gala. – Dali is actually buried here, under the theater stage.

-And this is what the ceiling looks like:
+And this is what the ceiling in the museum looks like:

-I cannot insert all the artwork I photographed on this post.
-You can see them however in my original collection.
+I cannot insert all photos I took there on this post.
+You can see however most of them in my original collection.

 I still want to show you another very popular piece of art.
-This is not a painting, but another type of visual illusion.
+This is not a painting, but another type of visual illusion made as 3D art.
 You cannot see it anywhere else but here, in this museum.
 It looks like a strange furniture arrangement.
 Two hanging photographs, a special shape cabinet and a couch looking like lips.
-But nothing is strange in this museum 🙂 **The first one is available as art print in my Fine Art America gallery:
+But nothing is strange in this museum 🙂

 However, this is what you see with your own eyes, but if you go up a few stairs, you can look through a special three dimensional magnifying lens for another kind of view…